FScociety/soerensc-web-hugo/content/work/shorts/laptop_becomes_alive/index.md

     - Premire-Pro
 weight: 1
 date: 2022-05-04
-summary: "a laptop becoming a life and getting angry at humans misbehaviour towards machines"
+summary: "A laptop becoming a life and getting angry at humans behaviour towards machines."
 ---

 {{< text align=center >}}